Octonionic Dirac operators in bounded lattices: convergence and Plemlj projections: Foundations of Discrete Octonionic Analysis

 where:

 The discrete octonionic outside normal vector \( \bm n \) on \( \p B \) is then defined as:

-\end{definition} \begin{remark} Both \( s(x) \) and \( n_l^{\pm} \) are functions defined on the boundary \( \p B \subset \Z^8_h \).
-By extending these functions to the entire space \( \Z^8_h \) through zero-extension, we can interpret \Cref{2023-09-13 18:19:13} in a point-wise manner.
-This provides ample convenience in proving theorems throughout this article.
-This approach stands in contrast to the methodology used in \cite{RZ2017} for discrete quaternion analysis, wherein distributions were employed. \end{remark}
+\end{definition} \begin{remark} The functions \( n_l^{\pm} \) are defined on the boundary \( \p B \subset \Z^8_h \).
+By extending them by zero to the whole lattice \( \Z^8_h \), we may interpret \Cref{2023-09-13 18:19:13} pointwise.
+This pointwise formulation is convenient in the proofs below and avoids the distributional language used in \cite{RZ2017} for the quaternionic case. \end{remark}